bahrus/trans-render/README.md

 Sometimes, one rule will cause the target to get (new) children.
 We then want to apply another rule to process the target element, now that the children are there.

-But uniqueueness of the keys of the JSON like structure we are using prevents us from listing the same match expression twice.
+But uniqueueness of the keys of the JSON-like structure we are using prevents us from listing the same match expression twice.

 We can specify multiple matches as follows: